conceitedengineering/Compostable-Research/README.md

 <img width="697" alt="Screen Shot 2019-03-18 at 7 14 49 PM" src="https://user-images.githubusercontent.com/47313658/54575649-24af8600-49b2-11e9-889b-5322dd5d0b63.png">
 [Concerns](https://www.theguardian.com/environment/2016/may/23/biodegradable-plastic-false-solution-for-ocean-waste-problem)
-also exsist with the need for comertial facilites and long periods to breakdown most bio plastics.
+also exist with the need for commercial facilities and long periods to breakdown most bio plastics.

 ![PLAST](https://user-images.githubusercontent.com/47313658/54575153-3b54dd80-49b0-11e9-880e-6b8aff9b68b5.png)

-[Greenwashing](https://www.treehugger.com/clean-technology/problem-bioplastics.html)Is a concern as lack of clear labling laws could lead more consumers into thinking that all plastic is compostable or likewise create other confusion.
+[Greenwashing](https://www.treehugger.com/clean-technology/problem-bioplastics.html)Is a concern as lack of clear labeling laws could lead more consumers into thinking that all plastic is compostable or likewise create other confusion.